Always building something! How about a Farm Pond Deck?

 The hardest part was figuring out how to get the posts out in the water in the right location but watch the movie to see how I got this done.
 If it wasn’t for the floatation devices I would have had to come up with another plan.
 Now I don’t think I can say where I got the free floatation devices here on the internet but shoot me an email and I’ll be glad to let you know.
 The original use for these blocks was my wife idea of making those 123 and ABC blocks for photography I just borrowed them for a little bit ;>)

 Caution!!
 Do not build your deck like this if you have a pond liner or thin layer of clay.
-The posts will puncture a hole thru the liner or thin layer of clay and create major leaks and a big bummer.
+The posts will puncture a hole through the liner or thin layer of clay and create major leaks and a big bummer.

 Another great addition for the farm pond and its many uses.
 One of which is for the kids to go swimming.
 This helps save the shores from being tore up from getting out of the pond.
 Now they can swim??
 Or jump off climb up the ladder, jump off and repeat.

 Now available is our remade video of the farm pond deck, the floating dock and the floating pier instructions in pdf format and the floating dock plans.
 This is a downloadable product so you can have it ASAP.

 On the other hand if you were to build a floating dock and looking for a permanent floating solution check out, insulboard, but the website seems to be down.

 They make the foam and cut to whatever size you need.
 Let them know I sent you if you should choose this route.